ttauveron/k8s-big-data-experiments/livy-spark-2.3/README.md

 You can use Postman (https://www.getpostman.com/) and import [the provided postman collection in the repo](https://github.com/ttauveron/spark_k8s/blob/master/Livy%20REST%20API.postman_collection.json) (available at the root of the repo) to test Livy REST API.

 Sessions are not working with Spark 2.3 Kubernetes features as spark-shell is not yet implemented, therefore, only 2.X request will be working because Spark 2.3 using Kubernetes doesn't support interactive shell.
-In the Postman Collection, you can configure a collection variable to define yhe Livy IP for all requests.
+In the Postman Collection, you can configure a collection variable to define the Livy IP for all requests.
 Details available in here : https://www.getpostman.com/docs/v6/postman/environments_and_globals/variables#defining-collection-variables

 Try the *Batch - Submit jar* request for example.